jaketae/jaketae.github.io/_posts/2020-07-10-complex-fibonacci.md

 assert binet(3.1) == binet(2.1) + binet(1.1)
 ```

-This is because this equality doesn't hold due to floating point arithematic.
+This is because this equality doesn't hold due to floating point arithmetic.
 Therefore, we simply verify equivalence by comparing their magnitude with an arbitrarily small number, `1e-10`.
 The takeaway from the code snippet is that

 $$
 F_n = F_{n - 1} + F_{n - 2}